 \section{Abstract}

-We introduce and analyze a new family of algorithms which generalizes and unifies both the mirror descent and the dual averaging algorithms.
-In the framework of this family, we define a new algorithm for constrained optimization with the aim of combining the advantages of mirror descent and dual averaging.
-In practice, this new algorithm converges as fast as mirror descent and dual averaging, and in some situations greatly outperforms them.
-Besides, we demonstrate how our algorithms can also be applied to solving variational inequalities.
+We introduce and analyze a new family of first-order optimization algorithms which generalizes and unifies both mirror descent and dual averaging.
+Within the framework of this family, we define new algorithms for constrained optimization that combines the advantages of mirror descent and dual averaging.
+Our preliminary simulation study shows that these new algorithms significantly outperform available methods in some situations.